 As a result of this research, we have produced a series of four reports on humanitarian data transparency, each aligned with one of the four Grand Bargain Transparency Workstream commitments.
-The reports will be published in June 2020.
+The reports were published in June 2020:

 We used a combination of quantitative and qualitative research approaches, involving four phases: